Particular/docs.particular.net/samples/servicecontrol/adapter-running-project.include.md

  1. Go to the Shipping console and verify that the `OrderAccepted` event has been successfully processed.
  1. Go to the Sales console and verify that both `OrderShipped` events have been successfully processed.
  1. Shut down the Shipping endpoint.
  1. Open ServicePulse and notice a red label next to the heart icon.
 Click on the that icon to open the Endpoints Overview.
-Notice that `Samples.ServiceControl.SqlServerTransportAdapter.Shipping` is now displayed in the Inactive Endpoints tab.
+Notice that the Shipping is now displayed in the Inactive Endpoints tab.